ulule/go/README.md

 Rely on [context](https://golang.org/pkg/context/) everywhere.

+Named result parameters / naked return: should we use them?

+## Logging

+How to log which level we need to employ

+## Context

+How to use them, which variable we need to store in a context

 ## Error handling

 If your method can fail, you need to propagate the error to the root level.

+You need to [wrap](https://github.com/pkg/errors) the error and add context.

 Always set a recover behavior.